wpilibsuite/frc-docs/source/docs/software/telemetry/robot-telemetry-with-annotations.rst

     * - Strategy (class only)
       - Sets the opt-in/opt-out strategy to use for logging elements in the annotated class.
 Defaults to opt-out, which means every loggable element in the class will be logged unless opted out using the ``@NotLogged`` annotation.
 Setting this to opt-in gives finer control over what gets logged, but takes more work to set up by manually annotating all the opted-in elements.
 Setting this option on a field or method has no effect.
     * - Logging Period
-      - Sets the period between logging calls.
+      - Sets the amount of time between logging calls.
     * - Logging Period Offset
       - Sets the offset of logging calls relative to the robot periodic functions.